aidinforooghi/phase-3-project/README.md

 generate_report        # Generates a report of all enrollments.
 ```

+## Demo Video

+You can see non-technical walkthrough of Enrollment Management System in browser [here](https://).

 ## Contributor's Guide

 Contributions are welcome!
 If you'd like to contribute to the Enrollment Management System project, please follow these steps:

 1. Fork the repository.